microsoft/fast/packages/web-components/fast-element/docs/guide/using-directives.md

 `;
 ```

+If using the `subtree` option for `children` then a `selector` is *required* in place of a `filter`.
+This enables more efficient collection of the desired nodes in the presence of a potential large node quantity throughout the subtree.

 ### The `slotted` directive

 Sometimes you may want references to all nodes that are assigned to a particular slot.
 To accomplish this, use the `slotted` directive.
 (For more on slots, see [Working with Shadow DOM](./working-with-shadow-dom).)